 There are currently 21 Veterans' Treatment Courts operating in California.
 The program was created in response to thousands of mentally ill and addicted veterans going through lifetime cycles of crime, arrest, court proceedings, incarceration, release and more crime.
 With approximately 2 million veterans returning home, it is likely many will end up in the criminal justice system.
 Learn More

-Violation of Probation Court
+Violation of Probation (VOP) Court

 Launched in 2008, felony probationers who commit a new non-violent, non-serious offense qualify to participate in Violation of Probation (VOP) Court.
 If found to be in violation of their probation, the judge sentences the offender to the same options available as if the offense was charged as a new case.
 A VOP case is resolved with a Court vs. jury trial, and is typically resolved in an average of 13 days, 32 days less than if charged with a new crime.
 Learn More